Bodkyi Translation and Research House

 To increase the knowledge of the Tibetan monastic community in exile about Chinese minority laws and the theory and practice of nonviolent political action.
 The Bodkyi Translation and Research House will conduct a series of workshops and produce a variety of resource material for the monastic community in exile on Chinese laws and the practice of nonviolent action.

 To share information, facilitate dialogue, and improve understanding between Tibetans in exile and Tibetans and Chinese inside China.
-Consultations Samdup will carry out an on-line communication project directed at outreach to Chinese citizens inside China to engage them on issues of freedom of information, democracy, and human rights, especially with respect to Tibet.
+Consultations Samdup will carry out an online communication project directed at outreach to Chinese citizens in China to engage them on issues of freedom of information, democracy, and human rights, especially with respect to Tibet.

 Gu-Chu-Sum Movement of Tibet

 To provide support to current and former Tibetan political prisoners and to educate Tibetans in exile about human rights conditions in Tibet.
-Gu-Chu-Sum will provide support to political prisoners in Tibet, conduct workshops to raise awareness among Tibetan youth, maintain a human rights desk, and publish a bi-monthly human rights newsletter and annual magazine.
+Gu-Chu-Sum will provide humanitarian support to political prisoners in Tibet, and conduct research and produce publications on the plight of Tibetan political prisoners.

 International Campaign for Tibet